 Cost Plus Contract: Meaning

-The term “cost plus” refers to the payment / reimbursement of the total costs together with a pre-determined profit.
-Although some expenses are not considered at times.
+The term “cost-plus” refers to the payment/reimbursement of the total costs together with a pre-determined profit.
+However, some expenses are not considered at times.
 This is due to an error or negligence on the part of the contractor.
 Furthermore, in some cases, both parties set the upper limit for the total costs of the project at the time of entering into the contract.
-The most important element of the cost plus contract is that the client has to trust the contractor for the smooth execution of the project.
+The most important element of the cost-plus contract is that the client has to trust the contractor for the smooth execution of the project.
 Many central and state governments often use cost-plus contracts for quality infrastructure services with the help of qualified contractors.

 - Cost Plus Contract: Meaning